Rebecca Balding: Biography

+In 1996, Balding made a guest appearance on 7th Heaven as Ellen, the mother of Matt's new girlfriend Tia.

 In 1998, Balding guest starred as Aunt Jackie in the season one episode "The Fourth Sister" of Charmed.
 She later returned to the show during its fourth season in 2002 under a different role.
 Balding played the recurring character Elise Rothman, a newspaper editor-in-chief and the boss of Phoebe Halliwell (played by Alyssa Milano).
 She played the role until the show's eighth and final season in 2006.